Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Implications

-The implications of our study are multi-fold. \textit{Researchers} in the field can build upon the foundation of \tool{} and conduct empirical studies to gain insights into energy consumption patterns, contributing to the development of more energy-efficient \dl{} models and algorithms.
+Researchers in the field can build upon the foundation of \tool{} to develop hybrid measurement approaches, especially using the findings from RQ3.
+Researchers can conduct empirical studies to gain insights into energy consumption patterns, revealing relationships between model architecture, hyperparameters, and energy efficiency, contributing to the development of more energy-efficient \dl{} models and algorithms.
+Researchers could leverage \tool{} to construct detailed energy profiles of DL models, illuminating optimization opportunities.
 For example, in RQ2, we showed how \tool{} can be used to gain insights into the relationship between energy consumption and input data size.
 These insights are steps towards enriching \api{} documentation of \dl{} frameworks.
-Our study and the proposed framework will further encourage researchers to explore the role of other related aspects (such as hyper-parameters and data quality) on energy consumption. \textit{Developers} can benefit from using \tool{} to measure energy consumption at a fine-grained level, accurately.
-By integrating \tool{} into their development process, developers can measure and optimize the energy consumption of their \dl{} models and prioritize energy-aware development practices.
-Furthermore, \textit{educators} can incorporate \tool{} into \ml{}-based courses to raise energy awareness among students.
-By introducing \tool{} and its capabilities, educators can instill best practices for energy-conscious development, shaping the next generation of AI practitioners to prioritize energy efficiency in their projects.
+Through extensions and new experiments with \tool{}, researchers can gain a deeper understanding of energy dynamics in DL systems.